 Environmental groups file lawsuit over Trump climate actions

 Environme... .
 FILE - In this Tuesday, March 28, 2017 file photo, President Donald Trump, accompanied by from left, Vice President Mike Pence, Environmental Protection Agency Administrator Scott Pruitt, and Interior Se...
-CHICAGO - Environmental groups that vowed to fight President Donald Trump's efforts to roll back his predecessor's plans to curb global warming made good on their promises Wednesday, teaming up with an American Indian tribe to ask a federal court to block an order that lifts restrictions on coal sales from federal lands.
+The Arkansas Parole Board has recommended that a murderer's request to be spared from lethal injection be rejected, the third clemency bid knocked down this week.

 Add your comments below